Multi-Issue Social Learning: Detailed proofs

-An important building block for our analysis is to understand how to design an asymptotically optimal network for the deterministic order of arrival case.
-This is clearly based on the aforementioned guinea-pig approach.
-Consider a society with $N$ guinea-pigs and where agents $N+1$ observes all the guinea-pigs.
+An important building block for our analysis is to understand how to construct an asymptotically optimal network for a single issue with a deterministic order.
+The proposed graph for this case is based on the aforementioned guinea-pig approach.
+Assume agents must decide on a single issue and that, without loss of generality, agent $i$ decides at time $i$ ($\sigma(i)=i$).
+Consider a graph structure such that agents $\{1,\ldots,N\}$ are guinea pigs (they do not observe each other) and assume agent $N+1$ observes all the guinea pigs.
 Let $a_n$ denote the action of agent $n$.
 Then: